 The adage if you can’t say something nice, say nothing rings in my ears, especially as it pertains to travel and experiencing the unfamiliar, foreign or out-right weird.
 Conscientious travelers have a responsibility to be tolerant and non-judgmental.
-With that in mind, and coupled with the self-imposed obligation share the best of countries not my own, I shyly reveal 5 ways Sri Lanka nearly crushed my travel bug.
+With that in mind, and coupled with the self-imposed obligation share the best of countries not my own, I shyly reveal 5 ways Sri Lanka nearly fatigued, squished-a-little my travel bug.

 1. Oh the Driving